9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * Describe the purpose of Auto Layout, and in general, how it works.
 * Describe the role of animation in design of software.
 * Describe the role of interactivity and feedback when designing software.
-* what are some differences to take into account when building an iPhone app vs an iPad app?
+* What are some differences to take into account when building an iPhone app vs an iPad app?
 * Describe the importance and role of prototyping when working on an app design.

 ####[[⬆]](#contents) <a name='appstore'>App Store Questions:</a>